Download eBooks & Wiring Diagrams (FREE)

 • Adapter: Connects pump to accumulator

-• Accumulator: Maintains water pressure in water system to smooth out flow and reduces pump workload.
+• Accumulator: Maintains water pressure in the water system to smooth out flow and reduces pump workload.

 In the diagram below, you can see how the water pump and the four accessories fit together to form a connected group.